 Augustinian Defenders of the Rights of Poor (A.D.R.O.P.)
-FATHER JACK DEEGAN, O.S.A., THE FOUNDER OF A.D.R.O.P.,
+FATHER JACK DEEGAN, O.S.A., THE FOUNDER OF A.D.R.O.P., AT THE UNITY CLINIC

-Augustinian Missions PICTURE OF FORMER PRIOR PROVINCIAL JOHN J. HAGEN, O.S.A., WITH AUGUSTINIAN MISSIONARIES THOMAS PURCELL, O.S.A.+ (JAPAN), AND RICHARD D. APPICCI, O.S.A.+ (PERU), ON THE STEPS OF THE SAINT THOMAS OF VILLANOVA MONASTERY Make a gift to the Augustinian Fund and please renew your support every year.
-WWW.AUGUSTINIANFUND.ORG/DONATE
+Augustinian Missions PICTURE OF FORMER PRIOR PROVINCIAL JOHN J. HAGEN, O.S.A., WITH AUGUSTINIAN MISSIONARIES THOMAS PURCELL, O.S.A.+ (JAPAN), AND RICHARD D. APPICCI, O.S.A.+ (PERU), ON THE STEPS OF THE Make a gift to the Augustinian Fund and please renew your support every year.
+WWW.AUGUSTINIANFUND.ORG/DONATE Encourage one friend who shares your Augustinian connection to consider a gift to the Fund.
+Let your abundance... supply their need.

+THE AUGUSTINIAN

-THE AUGUSTINIAN 214 Ashwood Road Villanova, PA 19085-0340 The Augustinian Guild Praying for others has always been an important element of the Christian life.
+214 Ashwood Road Villanova, PA 19085-0340 Non-Profit Org.
+U.S. Postage PAID Permit No. 116 Broomall, PA The Augustinian Guild Praying for others has always been an important element of the Christian life.
 It is also one of the ways in which we Augustinians are united in petition and thanksgiving with family, benefactors and friends.
 We echo the sentiments of Saint Augustine when he writes, "O Lord my God, pay heed to my prayer.
 Look with mercy on my desire, which is not concerned with myself alone but with my neighbor's good as well" (Conf.
 11,2).
 THE AUGUSTINIAN GUILD was established as a ministry of prayer so that we might share with others the spiritual riches of our religious community.
 Individuals enrolled in the Guild, both living and deceased, share in our Masses, prayers and works.
 Donations to the Guild, in turn, assist us in our Province Mission, in the care of elderly and infirm friars, and in the training of new Augustinians.

 To receive an Augustinian Guild brochure or order Mass Cards, contact Maria Manna at 610-527-3330, ext.
 240 or maria.manna@augustinian.org.
-Order Mass Cards online at augustinianfund.org/mass-cards.